31 COMMON CAR PROBLEMS & ISSUES

 3. Transmission Fluid Leaks

-Just as radiator flushes are important for keeping the fluid fresh and preventing corrosion and deterioration, transmission fluid flushes are too.
-Most transmission fluid leaks are caused by a leak in the pan, which happen over time thanks to wear and tear.
+Just as radiator flushes are essential for keeping the fluid fresh and preventing corrosion and deterioration, transmission fluid flushes are too.
+Most transmission fluid leaks are caused by a leak in the pan, which happens over time thanks to wear and tear.
 The good news is that transmission fluid is easy to spot, as it'll appear in a red-colored puddle on your driveway after your vehicle has been stationary for a period of time.
-If you notice red-colored puddles or smell a burning scent from the fluid, it's an indicator of a transmission issue that needs to be addressed.
+If you notice red-colored puddles or smell a burning scent from the fluid, it indicates a transmission issue that needs to be addressed.
 Having your vehicle's transmission flushed per the manufacturer's recommendation can often help detect transmission issues and prevent leakages before they happen.
 Most manufacturers recommend transmission flushes every 100,000 miles or so.

 - Tim Miller of Autozik